emberjs/website/source/blog/2014-03-30-ember-1-5-0-and-ember-1-6-beta-released.md

 #### Eager Updating URL

-Previously, the URL in the address bar would only update at the very end up the transition.
+Previously, the URL in the address bar would only update at the very end of the transition.
 This change causes the URL update to happen immediately unless the transition was aborted/redirected within the same run loop, which provides for a better UX 99% of the time.